-This module comprises courses and trainings attended within the past 12 months during episodes of employment (spEmp), unemployment (spUnemp), parental leave (spParLeave), military, or civilian service(spMilitary), as well as episodes from the spGap module.
-The starting and end dates of the spells in this module represent the original episodes (in which a course was taken) from those modules.
-For each of these episodes, information on up to three courses is included in wide format. spCourses comprises all spells from the past 12 months that were recorded in the modules mentioned above.
+This module comprises courses and trainings attended during episodes of employment (spEmp), unemployment (spUnemp), parental leave (spParLeave), military, or civilian service (spMil-itary), as well as episodes from the spGap module.
+It comprises all spells from the past 12 months prior to the first interview that were recorded in the modules mentioned above.
+For follow-up interviews data on courses is collected up to three years retrospectively in case of temporary drop-outs between waves.
+The starting and end dates of the spells in this module represent the original starting and end dates of episodes (in which a course was taken) but not the start and end of the courses themselves.

 Spells may also be included if no course was taken during this episode.
 The only criterion for inclusion in the module is that a person provided information on at least one course.
-Note that in spCourses, the course enumerator is stored in wide format (course_w1, course_w2, and course_w3), whereas in the other course modules (spFurtherEdu1 and spFurtherEdu2) there is only a single enumerator (course).
+For each of these episodes, information on up to three courses is included in wide format and therefore the course enumerators is stored in wide format (course_w1, course_w2, and course_w3), whereas in the other course modules (spFurtherEdu1 andspFurtherEdu2) there is only a single enumerator (course).
 Please note that this information has been integrated into datafile Education.
 If your interest in this data is not too profound, you are best advised to use Education instead.